 20 Data Protection and Privacy

-20.2 Client agrees to be bound by the Data Protection Terms as set forth in the Schedule attached hereto, unless otherwise agreed in writing between The Myers-Briggs Company and the Client.
+20.2 Client agrees to be bound by the Data Processing Terms as set forth in the Schedule attached hereto, unless otherwise agreed in writing between The Myers-Briggs Company Limited and the Client.

 Any condition, representation or warranty that might otherwise be implied or incorporated within these terms and conditions by reason of statute or common law or otherwise is hereby expressly excluded to the fullest extent permitted by law.